-For information on where and when you can sit the test, please call the GMA Customer Service Centre on 136 186.
+For information on where and when you can sit the test, please visit the GMA website: gma.vic.gov.au.

 If you have a disability or illness that may affect your ability to complete the test, please inform the test centre coordinator when booking so that suitable arrangements can be made.